-With the Wikipedia definition out of the way, let’s discuss how Web Scraping can help you with “collection” of Sales Intelligence and specifically how ScrapeHero can augment basic Web Scraping with the “integration, analysis and presentation of information”.
+This article describes how Web Scraping can help you with “collection” of Sales Intelligence and specifically how ScrapeHero can augment basic Web Scraping with the “clean up and analysis of the scraped data”.

 The holy grail of Sales related data is to identify a list of customers who are ready to buy your services today and with just one call or email.
 But this is just the holy grail – an ideal that is largely unachievable.